kiwijuice56/kiwijuice56/README.md

 # KiwiJuice56
 Hi, I'm a student developer that is passionate about computer science!
-I work on a variety of projects and ...
+I work on a variety of projects and always try to develop my skills.

 ### Interests:
 - 🖥 Computer science, competitive programming